braga-git/frontendmentor-qrcode-component/README.md

 }
 ```

+This made the image occupy only the width of the div.

-The last problem I had to solve was how to center my QR code either horizontally and vertically.
-This one I really didn't know how to do, but did found a way that worked.
+The last problem I had to solve was how to center my content either horizontally and vertically.
+This one I really didn't know how to do, but I searched and did found a way that worked.
 I used the property `transform` with `translate` value:

 ```css
 main {